Elizabeth Kovar is a Mind-Body Movement Specialist who bridges the gap between the east and west and embraces the best of both worlds.

 After her travels, she returned to Ohio to obtain a Master's Degree in Recreation and Tourism, where she continued to study yoga and volunteered for IAYT SYTAR conference.
 Her Master's Thesis: "Creating Yoga Programs for People with Movement Disabilities," which was implemented on a 12-week research study for individuals with Stage 1-2 Parkinson's Disease.
 This study was implemented and collaborated with University of Toledo's Neurology and Physical Therapy Department.

 Kovar is also a workshop presenter and freelance writer.
-She has over 300 online and print publications ranging from fitness, yoga, travel to the outdoors.
+She has over 1,000 online and print publications.
+You can view her portfolio at:

 In 2013, she is continuing her studies with her guru, Dr. Senthil Kumar, to discover another Veda, Vedic Astrology.